Call Your Mother: Filming

-The pilot was originally expected to begin filming in April 2020, however on March 13, 2020, production was delayed as a direct result of the COVID-19 pandemic in the United States before filming could begin.
+Call Your Mother was filmed at Sony Pictures Studios in Culver City, California, but it is set in Los Angeles, California.

 Reception

 Critical response

 On Rotten Tomatoes, the series holds an approval rating of 9% based on 11 reviews, with an average rating of 4/10.

 On Metacritic, the series has a weighted average score of 44 out of 100 based on 8 critics, indicating "mixed or average reviews".